harshchoudhary21/Faculty_Staff-Attendance/README.md

 2. Install dependencies: `npm install`
 3. Set up the database and configure the environment variables.
 4. Start the server: `npm start`
-5. Open the application in your web browser at `http://localhost:3000`
+5. Open the application in your web browser at `http://localhost:4000`

-## Usage

-Detailed usage instructions and documentation can be found in the [Wiki](link-to-wiki) section of this repository.

 ## Contributing